UWRealityLab/StructuralQueryToolkit/README.md

 https://store.unity.com/download?ref=personal

 You will also need to create an account and obtain a free personal license.
+These can be done in the Unity Hub application.